 For those of you who just bought and had questions or for those of you that are considering it, I hope this helps!
 Are you considering one?

-You can buy the Vintaj Big Kick Machine by clicking the hyper text.
+You can buy the Sizzix Big Kick, Vintaj Edition by clicking the hyper text.